wmeints/effective-llm-applications/manuscript/06-enhancing-llms-with-tools.md

 If you need to flow information from a response into a follow-up prompt, you may wonder how you will make that work with just a workflow.
 It's challenging to parse data from a response in a structured way.
 As luck would have it, you can ask for structured responses.
-We'll discuss this in Chapter 8 when we discuss using LLMs to create structured outputs.
+We'll discuss this in [#s](#working-with-structured-output) when we discuss using LLMs to create structured outputs.

 Before we dive into code, it's important to note that Semantic Kernel has limited support for calling tools at the time of writing.
 OpenAI and Azure OpenAI, for example,